XimeraProject/ximeraLatex/README.md

 documents.

-Once you have the LaTeX documents, and you have checked them for typos, accuracty, etc, the fact that they compile should be reasonable evidence that they will display correctly in Ximera.
+Once you have the LaTeX documents, and you have checked them for typos, accuracy, etc, the fact that they compile should be reasonable evidence that they will display correctly in Ximera.

 Now it is time to deploy to the Ximera website.
 This feature is not